maciejzj/it-jobs-meta/README.md

 ```

 Notice that the terms *data lake* and *data warehouse* are used in a rather
-loose way in the following descriptions.
+loose/naive way in the following descriptions.

 ## Setup